 I love the fact that this machine has integrated software that has most of the options you will ever need in a book scanner.
 For more advanced users and requirements, the Batch Scan Wizard software is the one to go for.
 If you have your own scanning software, the TWAIN library will let you control the scanner directly from your software.

 Last but not least we have the file formats.
-You can create just about any type of image file, such as Tiff, Jpeg and a lot of PDF versions.
+You can create just about any type of image file, such as Tiff, Jpeg and a lot of PDF, PDF-A and multipage PDF versions.
 Based on the software you are buying, you can also get PNG, BMP or even Jpeg 2000.

 Accessories and Options